Aid ships with nearly 400 tonnes of food depart Cyprus for Gaza

 Israel’s war on Gaza: ‘The creation of a humanitarian crisis is a tactic’

+The shipment comes as several NGOs and rights organisations accuse Israel of deliberately blocking aid to Gaza, amid warnings of imminent famine in the besieged strip.

 Charity, World Central Kitchen (WCK) said the vessels were carrying ready-to-eat items like rice, pasta, flour, legumes, canned vegetables, and proteins, enough to prepare more than one million meals.
 Dates, which are traditionally eaten to break the daily fast during the Muslim fasting month of Ramadan, were also on board.

 An aid ship operated by the Spanish NGO Open Arms delivered 200 tonnes of food aid on March 16, which WCK distributed.